TiMESPLiNTER/sfo4j/README.md

 PS3_SYSTEM_VER = 01.9300
 APP_VER = 01.00
 PARENTAL_LEVEL = 
-LICENSE = Library programs ©Sony Computer Entertainment Inc. Licensed for play on the PLAYSTATION®3 Computer Entertainment System or authorized PLAYSTATION®3 format systems.
+LICENSE = Library programs Â©Sony Computer Entertainment Inc. Licensed for play on the PLAYSTATIONÂ®3 Computer Entertainment System or authorized PLAYSTATIONÂ®3 format systems.
 For full terms and conditions see the user's manual.
 This product is authorized and produced under license from Sony Computer Entertainment Inc. Use is subject to the copyright laws and the terms and conditions of the user's license.
 RESOLUTION = ?
 TITLE_ID = BCES00052
 CATEGORY = DG
 BOOTABLE = 
 VERSION = 01.00
 SOUND_FORMAT = 
-TITLE_05 = Ratchet & Clank: Armi di distruzione™
+TITLE_05 = Ratchet & Clank: Armi di distruzioneâ„¢
-TITLE_03 = Ratchet & Clank: Armados hasta los dientes™
+TITLE_03 = Ratchet & Clank: Armados hasta los dientesâ„¢
-TITLE = Ratchet & Clank: Tools of Destruction™ TITLE_02 = Ratchet & Clank: Opération Destruction™
+TITLE = Ratchet & Clank: Tools of Destructionâ„¢ TITLE_02 = Ratchet & Clank: OpÃ©ration Destructionâ„¢
 ```